-Tuesday’s ‘The Young And The Restless’ Spoilers: Sharon’s Desperate Plea
+Tuesday's 'The Young And The Restless' Spoilers: Sharon's Desperate Plea

-The Young and the Restless spoilers for Tuesday, January 19, tease that Sharon turns to Nikki for help with Faith’s drinking, and the teen is furious with her mom.
-Elsewhere, Nate gives Lily a warning about Billy.
-Finally, Elena and Amanda catch up.
+The Young and the Restless spoilers for Tuesday, January 19, tease that Sharon turns to Nikki for help with Faith's drinking, and the teen is furious with her mom.
+Elsewhere, Nate gives Lily a warning about Billy, and Elena and Amanda catch up.

 Sharon (Sharon Case) turns to Nikki (Melody Thomas Scott) for help with Faith (Alyvia Alyn Lind) and the teen's recent drinking, according to SheKnows Soaps.
 Never one to be fully open to Sharon, Nikki makes a snide comment about turning to the family alcoholic.
 However, there's no denying that Nikki loves Faith, and she will do whatever she needs to do to help out her granddaughter — even be nice to Sharon.